Alberta Treasury Board and Finance Form

 - Damage caused by City construction projects such as LRT Construction

-For all claims where you feel the City of Edmonton is responsible for your property damage and/or injury please complete the City of Edmonton's Statement of Damage or Injury Claim Form.
+For all claims where you feel the City of Edmonton is responsible for your property damage and/or injury please complete the City of Edmonton's online Statement of Damage or Injury Claim form and upload all relevant documents that support your claim.
+Alternatively, you can download the Statement of Damage/Injury form and submit the completed and signed form by email, fax of mail.

 If you cannot access the forms above you may also provide details of your claim on our 24-hour automated voice-recognition system by calling 780-496-5130 and the appropriate form will be mailed to you for completion.
 This extra step may delay the claims process but is provided to you should you prefer to deal by phone.